WGUNDERWOOD/wgunderwood.github.io/_posts/2021-01-10-local-polynomial-regression-1.markdown

 This error could come from
-the drug affecting different people in different ways, from measurement error in the blood pressure reading, or any other source of noise.
+the drug affecting different people in different ways, from measurement error in the blood pressure reading, or from any other source of noise.
 We impose the condition that
 $\E[\varepsilon_i | x_i] = 0$
 for each $i$